 Learning to hip hinge is crucial for moms as well as everyone else.
 This movement helps prevent back pain by ensuring proper lifting technique.
 It also targets your hamstrings which aid in both hip extension and knee flexion.

-In order to keep your body in balance, you want to make sure the back of the body is just as strong as the front.
+In order to keep your body in balance, you want to make sure the posterior chain (back of the body)is just as strong as the front (check out these hamstring exercises for runners to help with that).

 To Perform: